 When working on a weaker PC or laptop, you can face the Photoshop lag when using such tools as Scrubby Zoom, Animated Zoom, HDR, Filters, Brushes, etc. Many users suggest checking whether your computer meets the minimal requirements, but this advice isn’t optimal since Photoshop was optimized to run on weaker PCs.

 SOLUTION: Make sure that the special requirements for the functions you want to use such as GPU or OpenCL are met (set the graphics adapter).

-If working with network drives, your Photoshop keeps freezing or refuses to work, you have to remember that the Adobe technical service only supports Photoshop and Adobe Bridge on your local hard drive.
+If working with network drives, your Photoshop keeps freezing or refuses to work, you have to remember that the Adobe technical service only supports Photoshop and Adobe Bridge free on your local hard drive.

 Deceleration/crashes when using Photoshop together with peripheral devices are usually caused by poorly set drivers.
 Your printer and tablet drivers can be of different versions or incompatible with Photoshop.

 Adobe developers recommend checking if they’re any driver updates available or deleting NVIDIA GeForce Experience app, but if that method didn’t help you, check out my solution.

 SOLUTION: Deselect “Settings” > “Main” > “Show notifications” or turn off Settings > Performance > Advanced settings > Use OpenCL.

 It’s not recommended to use Photoshop with uncertified equipment since it can make Photoshop very slow in one way or another.
 If you want to be sure that the equipment you’re connecting to the program won’t damage your drivers, they need to be of the latest version.